 Plant pathology is a field that thrives in, and makes its greatest contribution to, comprehensive institutions like the University of Wisconsin–Madison where the proximity and complementarity of basic sciences and the other applied agricultural sciences are exceptionally strong.

-Undergraduates in plant pathology can choose between two tracks.
-The plant–microbe biology track has courses in basic math and sciences, including biology, chemistry, and physics, along with upper-level courses in plant pathology, biochemistry, and microbiology.
-This track is geared toward students who have an interest in receiving a broad education in the basic sciences or plan to pursue a graduate or professional degree.
-The plant health and industry track includes some courses in basic math and sciences, as well as additional courses in agriculture and economics/management and upper-level courses in plant pathology, entomology, and other agricultural sciences.
-This track is designed for students who intend to work in industry after receiving their undergraduate degree.
+Undergraduates in plant pathology can choose between two focus areas.
+The plant–microbe biology focus area has courses in basic math and sciences, including biology, chemistry, and physics, along with upper-level courses in plant pathology, biochemistry, and microbiology.
+This focus area is geared toward students who have an interest in receiving a broad education in the basic sciences or plan to pursue a graduate or professional degree.
+The plant health and industry focus area includes some courses in basic math and sciences, as well as additional courses in agriculture and economics/management and upper-level courses in plant pathology, entomology, and other agricultural sciences.
+This focus area is designed for students who intend to work in industry after receiving their undergraduate degree.
 More information about careers in plant pathology is available from the department.

 Faculty